awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

 drwxr-xr-x 2 root root 4096 Aug  7 21:17 noindex
 ```

 To allow the `ec2-user` account to manipulate files in this directory, you must modify the ownership and permissions of the directory\.
 There are many ways to accomplish this task\.
-In this tutorial, you add `ec2-user` to the `apache` group, to give the `apache` group ownership of the `/var/www` directory and assign write permissions to the group\.<a name="SettingFilePermissions"></a>
+In this tutorial, you add `ec2-user` to the `apache` group, to give the `apache` group ownership of the `/var/www` directory and assign write permissions to the group\.

 **To set file permissions**